-Ballroom dancers, gotta love ’em.
+Ballroom dancers, you’ve gotta love ’em.
 When the urge to dance strikes, nothing can get in their way.
-Which is why the super-enthusiastic and resourceful people who decide to become ballroom dance instructors are so special.
+This is why the super-enthusiastic and resourceful people who decide to become ballroom dance instructors are so special.
 The dedication to their students and their craft is amazing.
 Ballroom dance instructors are loyal, hard-working people who just want to share their love of ballroom dancing with the world.

 Making a living teaching ballroom dancing is a challenging journey.
 Here are 3 things that you’ll need to do.

 1. Find a dance home and receive training.